 Imagine something happens to the child’s parents while they are out of town and away from their kids.
 The authorities who have to notify the family have no idea what guardianship plans are in place for the kids and absent any documentation they will have to take custody of the children for their safety.

 A neighbor or close family friend could be a temporary guardian, if so named, for the sake of keeping the children out of temporary foster or state care, until you can provide documentation of guardianship.
 Of course, having the guardianship nomination forms immediately on hand is critical for the temporary guardians to step in and establish agency over the minors.

-All potential guardiance, permanent an temporary, should have a copy of their guardianship paperwork on hand or readily avialable, as they may need to produce these documents in a hurry, if they are needed.
+All potential guardians, permanent and temporary, should have a copy of their guardianship paperwork on hand or readily available, as they may need to produce these documents in a hurry if they are needed.

 For more information about this, take advantage of (or share) our offer to provide a guardianship for your kids today!

 Draft a Guardianship Letter Letting Others Know Your Wishes for Your Family